Kim-Quirk/Python-Tutorial/2-linked-list.md

 ---
 ## **Performance**
 Python has a linked list available for use known as deque.
-To use it, you'll have to *import dequeque* and declare your list through *list = deque().* The following graphic anaylzes the performance of *deque()* in python.
+To use it, you'll have to `import deque` and declare your list through `list = deque().` The following graphic anaylzes the performance of `deque()` in python.

 ![Visualization of Removing from Head of Linked List](images/linkedlist9.PNG)